livey/livey.github.io/content/posts/2024-12-pose-tracking/index.md

 ## Continuous motion model

 Since using continuous/discrete EKF, we do not need to discretize the motion model explicitly.
-However, linearization is necessary to propagate the process noise.&#x20;
+However, linearization is necessary to propagate the process noise.

 Please refer to the appendix for the details of solving the ordinal differential equation and linearization. $T$ denotes the time interval between $t_{k+1}$ and $t_k$.